Eligibility

 ALSA.

-The panel will complete its review within 30 days after the appeal period expires and the documented reasons are received.
+The panel will complete its appeal review within 30 days after the appeal period expires and the documented reasons are received.